Skip to this page's content

 • Within 10 days: All other cases.
 This includes landlord duties defined under RCW 59.18.060.

 Note that the law requires the landlord to begin the repairs within the timeline, and to complete the repairs promptly.
-It does not mean the landlord must complete the repairs within the above stated timelines.
+It does not mean the landlord must complete the repairs within the timeline.

-State law outlines landlord’s obligations to keep tenant unit safe and livable.
+State law defines the landlord’s obligations to keep your unit safe and livable.
 Landlords must maintain their unit to comply with all local codes that govern housing quality and provide adequate heat, hot water, and locks.
 Read the full text of RCW 59.18.060 for a complete list of landlord duties.
-Also, some local cities and counties have additional requirements for landlords.
+In addition, some local cities and counties also have requirements for landlords.

 If you have contacted your landlord about a life safety issue, and they have not made the repair, fill out our Special Inspection Request form.